 If you are interested in taking part in medical trials the best thing to do is register with the sites we have listed below and find out what trials they are currently offering.

 Different institutes run trials for different drug companies.
-The best thing to do is to do your research and register with as many reputable ones as you can.
+There is inherent risk with any medicines, even ones that are fully approved as people react differently to different drugs.
+Do your own research and register with as many reputable companies as you can.
 All the ones that are listed below are well established and have an excellent track record.
+Remember you are under no obligation to take part in any trial.

 Sites to use